fpgadeveloper/fpga-drive-aximm-pcie/README.md

 11. In Vitis, select `Xilinx Tools->Program FPGA`.
 12. Right-click on the application and select `Run As->Launch on Hardware (Single Application Debug)`

+## Stand-alone software application

+A stand-alone software application can be built for this project using the build script contained in the Vitis subdirectory of this repo.
+The build script creates a Vitis workspace containing the hardware platform (exported from Vivado) and a stand-alone application.
+The application originates from an example provided by Xilinx which is located in the Vitis installation files.
+The program demonstrates basic usage of the stand-alone driver including how to check link-up, link speed, the number of lanes used, as well as how to perform PCIe enumeration.
+The original example applications can be found here:

+* For the AXI PCIe designs:
+`C:\Xilinx\Vitis\2019.2\data\embeddedsw\XilinxProcessorIPLib\drivers\axipcie_v3_1\examples\xaxipcie_rc_enumerate_example.c`
+* For the XDMA designs:
+`C:\Xilinx\Vitis\2019.2\data\embeddedsw\XilinxProcessorIPLib\drivers\xdmapcie_v1_0\examples\xdmapcie_rc_enumerate_example.c`

+## PetaLinux

+This repo contains a script and configuration files for a PetaLinux project for each one of the hardware platforms.
+To build the PetaLinux project, please refer to the "README.md" file in the PetaLinux subdirectory of this repo.

 ## Board Specific Notes

 ### KCU105